 From Puerto Princesa to El Nido

-Shared van — 5–6 hours, ₱700–900 per person.
-Many travellers break the journey with a night in Port Barton, which sits roughly halfway and is worth a 2–3 night stay in its own right.
+Shared van: 5–6 hours, ₱700–900.
+Many travellers break the journey overnight in Port Barton — it sits halfway and is worth visiting independently.

 Top Experiences in Palawan